 Remember that it costs more and is less effective to intervene later, once they’re already thinking of leaving.
 It’s imperative you keep a tally of customers you are losing, orders that are getting smaller, and calls that are not being returned.

-Seven ways to reduce B2B sales churn effectively:
+Seven ways to reduce B2B customer churn effectively:

 - Lean into your best, high-value customers.
 Focus on the most profitable customers instead of trying to cover all your bases.
 Offer them an incentive to stick with you, but make sure it is relevant to their situation.
 Work hard to earn their loyalty and their big spends.

-- Be proactive with communications.
+- Be proactive with communications with some direct marketing.
 This should always be tied to the customer’s personal product or service usage, or risk being irrelevant to them.
 If you notice a customer isn’t using all the features, pop them a friendly email nudging them to try some of them.

 - Define a roadmap for your new customers.
 Pull together an onboarding package for new customers to familiarize them with the entire suite of products or services that you offer, to capitalize on their enthusiasm and show them everything they have at their disposal as a valued new customer.
 The first email should thank them and welcome them while introducing all the popular features to help them warm up to the tool/service/product you are offering.